Wisdom Tooth Removal in Miami with Gentle Guidance

 Wisdom teeth are the last molars to develop.
 For many patients, the jaw does not have enough space for these teeth to come in properly.

-When they do not have enough room, they may become impacted, partially erupted, or difficult to clean.
+When wisdom teeth do not have enough room, they may become impacted, partially erupted, or difficult to clean.

 This can increase the risk of gum irritation, infection, cavities, swelling, and pressure on nearby teeth.